For questions and suggestions pertaining to Adult Skating, please contact:

 Theatre On Ice is a form of competitive figure skating that combines the grace of figure skating with the excitement of theater and dance.
 It is a fun, team opportunity for all types of adult skaters.
 Visit the Theatre On Ice home page for more information.

-Showcase fuses artistic creativity with figure skating for single skaters, duets, small ensembles of three to seven and production numbers of eight to thirty.
-National Showcase offers the categories of light entertainment, dramatic entertainment and interpretative events to singles skaters.
-Adult events are a part of the annual National Showcase competition.
+Showcase fuses artistic creativity with figure skating for single skaters, duets, small ensembles of three to seven and production numbers of eight to 30.
+National Showcase offers the categories of light entertainment, dramatic entertainment and interpretive (improvisation) events to singles skaters.
+Adult events are a part of the annual National Showcase competition, and the gold medalists in adult events earn the honor of advancing to the Adult Parade of Champions.
 Visit the National Showcase home page for more information.

 Solo Dance Competition Series